eliwei01/arm-learning-paths/content/learning-paths/embedded-systems/trace_arm_systems/_index.md

 who_is_this_for: Software developers

 learning_objectives:
+    - What trace mode best fits your run environment (know your run environment)
-    - Learn what types of trace are available
+    - Which trace types are available for your target (which trace to choose)
-    - Understand the basics of Arm trace
+    - What each trace type can be used for (what trace is used for)
+    - What tools to use to trace (what tools to use)

 prerequisites:
     - PLACEHOLDER PREREQ 1